 Common agrimony owes its generic name, Eupatoria, to King Mithridates Eupator of Pontus, who is said to have discovered the medicinal effect of this plant.
-The plant has therefore been used as a medicinal plant for a long time.
-Dioscorides and Galenus already praised the plant.
+So, the plant has been used as a medicinal plant for a long time.
+Dioscorides and Galenus already praised the properties this plant.

 Basic membership is free.
 A plant monograph contains: